-During the year, portfolio power generation was in line with budget at 1,457GWh.
-Wind speed was also in line with the long term mean.
-The Group's current average generation provides enough electricity to power 620,000 homes.

-Net cash generated by the Group and wind farm SPVs was £80.1 million and the dividends paid in the year totalled £52.3 million, thus dividend cover was 1.5x.
+During the year, portfolio generation was 6 per cent. below budget at 2,003GWh.
+Although wind speed was below the long term mean, the Group benefitted from robust wholesale power prices, with net cash generated by the Group and wind farm SPVs being on budget at £117.3 million.
+Dividends paid in the year totalled £72.3 million, thus dividend cover was 1.6x.